Platforms are indeed “eating the world.” Most distributors can still choose whether they will do the eating or be the meal.

 - Disintermediate distributors and have manufacturers handle fulfillment.

-As we have seen in our research with NAW, a growing number of manufacturers are willing to risk channel conflict with distributors.
+As we have seen in our research, a growing number of manufacturers are willing to risk channel conflict with distributors.
 When we surveyed suppliers last year, 72% of them said marketplaces would become more important to their customers over the next five years.

 We believe there are two primary factors that affect risk levels when distributors sell through marketplaces: